Light

 Insufficient light

 N'Joy is chosen specifically for its naturally tight, compact growth habit, so legginess is more visually obvious on this cultivar than on a species that already grows loosely.
-In low light, the plant stretches its internodes in an effort to reach a brighter source, undercutting the tight form it's known for.
+In low light, the plant stretches its internodes in an effort to reach a brighter source, undercutting the tight form it's known for and producing the widely-spaced, thin-stemmed look owners of this cultivar notice quickly.

 One-directional light exposure without rotation